Helps to eliminate bad breath

-air-lift is the specific range of products for the treatment and control of bad breath in a natural and effective way, a very common problem that affects more than 50% of adults WHO therefore suffer from social isolation and low self-esteem.
+air-lift is the specific range of products for the treatment and control of bad breath in a natural and effective way at its origin.
+A very common problem that affects more than 50% of adults who often suffer from social isolation and low self-esteem.
 Only 24% notice it themselves and 58% are reported by others

-air-lift is based on a patented combination of Extra Virgin Olive Oil and other essential Oils, acting where the Volatile Sulphur Compounds (CVS) that cause halitosis are generated where it traps and absorbs CVS without altering the balance of the mouth and respecting its natural flora.
+air-lift is based on a patented combination of Extra Virgin Olive Oil and other essential oils, acting where the Volatile Sulphur Compounds (VSC) that cause halitosis are generated where it traps and absorbs VSC without altering the balance of the mouth and respecting its natural flora.

 Q&A